 Thus for good or for ill, the institutionalized killing of human beings by the state has always struck me as a grave evil which colors any of the good that may have come before or after.
 When we as a people place so low a premium on life, we can find ourselves rationalizing just about anything.
-Good people who march and protest against abortion, have absolutely no qualms about state sponsored execution.
-Good people who march and protest against capital punishment, have absolutely no qualms about state sponsored abortion.
-It could be said that the only ones who are against these rationalization are those whose lives are about to be extinguished.
+Good people who march and protest against abortion, have absolutely no qualms about state-sponsored execution.
+Good people who march and protest against capital punishment, have absolutely no qualms about state-sponsored abortion.
+It could be said that the only ones who are against these rationalizations are those whose lives are about to be extinguished.

-On the one hand, the argument is that certain humans have engaged in acts which have resulted in their state sponsored deaths; they are responsible for their own actions.
+On the one hand, the argument is that individual humans have engaged in acts which have resulted in their state-sponsored deaths; they are responsible for their own actions.
 On the other hand, those facing extermination are not regarded as human beings at all despite all the evidence to the contrary.
-In both instances, it has become a matter of practicality to simply kill.
+In both instances, it has become a matter of practicality to merely kill.
 Eddie Slovik was a troubled man with a life-long pattern of behavioral problems.
-He was initially classified as 4-F by the army as a result of his prior criminal record, but a manpower shortage resulted in a reclassification to 1-A. He was well aware why he was the only one of the 49 men convicted of desertion to face death and said so.
+He was initially classified as 4-F by the army as a result of his prior criminal record, but a workforce shortage resulted in a reclassification to 1-A. He was well aware of why he was the only one of the 49 men convicted of desertion to face death and said so.
 His last words in front of the firing squad were, "They're not shooting me for deserting the United States Army...thousands of guys have done that.
 They're shooting me for bread I stole when I was twelve years old."

-As Christians, why are we so willing to allow state sponsored executions?
+As Christians, why are we so willing to allow state-sponsored executions?
 On the surface, this question almost seems laughable.
 Consider this case out of Florida.
-On November 4th, 1980, twenty-seven year old Larry Eugene Mann kidnapped ten year old Elisa Nelson as she was riding her bicycle to school after a dentist appointment.
-Without going into the details, suffice to say that Mann killed Elisa Nelson in nearby orange grove.
+On November 4th, 1980, twenty-seven-year-old Larry Eugene Mann kidnapped ten-year-old Elisa Nelson as she was riding her bicycle to school after a dentist appointment.
+Without going into the details, suffice to say that Mann killed Elisa Nelson in a nearby orange grove.
 He murdered her, as she tried to fight him off.
 Due to the appeals process, it took 32 years for the State of Florida to execute Elisa's killer.
 Larry Mann was finally put to death on April 30th, 2013.

-But killing is easy.
+However, killing is easy.
 Since Cain killed Abel, we've all become aware of just how fragile life is.
-Abel’s death wasn't the last through unnatural means outlined in the Bible; there are records of tens of thousands of murders—perhaps hundreds of thousands.
+Abels death wasn't the last through unnatural means outlined in the Bible; there are records of tens of thousands of murders--perhaps hundreds of thousands.
 I am going to point out some uncomfortable truths here which will not sit well with my fellow Christians.
 Because it is uncomfortable, doesn't make it any less true.
 Here is a passage from the book of Ezekiel:

 - Ezekiel 9:3-6

 Here is an uncomfortable question for my fellow Christians: How is what the God of Israel who commanded the six soldiers to mark some and kill others any different from what Larry Mann did?
-Is it the opinion of these Christians that since the command came from God, any 10 year old girls who were slaughtered by the Hebrew soldiers were more or less guilty than Elisa Nelson?
-At the end of the day, both were 10 year old girls minding their own business and both were murdered by the hands of men they did not know, nor cause offense.
-They were killed merely for what they were; 10 year old girls.
+Is it the opinion of these Christians that since the command came from God, any 10-year-old girls who were slaughtered by the Hebrew soldiers were more or less guilty than Elisa Nelson?
+As a point of fact, both were 10-year-old girls minding their own business, and both were murdered by the hands of men they did not know, nor cause offense.
+They were killed merely for what they were: 10-year-old girls.
 In one case, it was a matter of opportunity, in the other it was because she had the misfortune to have been born into a family which did not hold to the beliefs of the Hebrews, ergo, no mark upon her body by a stranger was allowed.
-For this, she was murdered—and perhaps more.
+For this, she was murdered and perhaps more.

-I am not attempting to be melodramatic, but I am attempting to illustrate just why it is that good Christians can be aghast at certain types of wanton murder, but then look away when other types of killing is committed.
-Of course the rationalization of the murders committed in the Old Testament is that these were a people who deserved to die because they did not believe in the God of the Hebrews; they were therefore evil people and their deaths were on their own heads.
+I am not attempting to be melodramatic, but I am trying to illustrate just why it is that good Christians can be aghast at certain types of wanton murder, but then look away when other types of killing are committed.
+Of course, the rationalization of the murders committed in the Old Testament is that these were a people who deserved to die because they did not believe in the God of the Hebrews; they were, therefore, evil people and their deaths were on their own heads.
 I will state very clearly here and now that my understanding of scripture clearly shows that this thinking is absolutely in error.
 Let me explain:

 I have often used this passage of scripture before because it is powerful.
 In it, we see Christ, who is God Almighty, dealing with a situation which under the Law (read the Old Testament Law given to Moses on Mount Sinai from an angel [Acts 7:38, Galatians 3:19-20] ) was a capital offense: